Jowell & Randy: Sobredoxis

-Their third studio album, Sobredoxis, was released on June 4, 2013, under White Lion Records and featured 3Ball MTY, Daddy Yankee, Arcángel, De La Ghetto, Farruko, Divino and Tony Tun Tun.
-The album was recorded with a production budget of more than $100,000 (US$106,983 in 2017 dollars).
-In the United States, the album was less successful than El Momento, peaking at number 10 on Billboard's Top Latin Albums chart on June 22, 2013.
-Its first three singles, "Ragga Dub", "Sobredoxis" and "Sobredosis de Amor", did not enter any Billboard chart.
-The fourth single, "Báilalo A Lo Loco" (featuring Mexican trio 3Ball MTY), peaked at number 12 on Billboard's Latin Rhythm Airplay chart on January 4, 2014.
-The fifth single, "Las Nenas Lindas", peaked at number 18 on Latin Rhythm Airplay on May 10, 2014.
-The sixth and final single, "Living In Your World", peaked at number 18 on Latin Rhythm Airplay on October 11, 2014.
-Sobredoxis garnered Jowell & Randy a Billboard Latin Music Award nomination for Latin Rhythm Albums Artist of the Year, Duo or Group in 2014.
+Their third studio album, Sobredoxis, was released on June 4, 2013, under White Lion Records and featured 3Ball MTY, Daddy Yankee, Arcángel, De La Ghetto, Farruko, Divino, and Tony Tun Tun.
+The album was recorded with a production budget of more than $100,000 ($106,983 in 2017 dollars).
+In the U.S., the album was less successful than El Momento, peaking at No. 10 on Billboard's Top Latin Albums chart on June 22, 2013.
+Its first three singles, "Ragga Dub", "Sobredoxis" and "Sobredosis de Amor", did not make any Billboard chart.
+The fourth single, "Báilalo A Lo Loco" (featuring Mexican trio 3Ball MTY), peaked at No. 12 on Billboard's Latin Rhythm Airplay chart on January 4, 2014.
+The fifth single, "Las Nenas Lindas", reached No. 18 on Latin Rhythm Airplay on May 10, 2014.
+The sixth and final single, "Living In Your World", went to No. 18 on Latin Rhythm Airplay on October 11, 2014.
+Jowell & Randy received a Billboard Latin Music Award nomination for Sobredoxis a Billboard for Latin Rhythm Album's Artist of the Year, Duo or Group in 2014.

-The duo traveled around various countries to film the singles' music videos.
-"Ragga Dub" premiered on July 24, 2012, was filmed in San Juan, Puerto Rico and was directed by José "Javy" Ferrer.
-"Sobredoxis" was published on November 29, 2012, was shot in New York City, U.S.A. and was directed by JC Yurnet and Steven Tapia.
-"Sobredosis de Amor" was released on January 31, 2013, was filmed in Buenos Aires, Argentina and was directed by Santiago Ruiz and Mariano Dawidson.
-"Báilalo A Lo Loco" premiered on August 7, 2013, was shot in India, Puerto Rico, Dominican Republic, the United States, Saudi Arabia, the Netherlands, Italy, Puerto Rico and China, and was directed by Latin Grammy-Award winner director Alejandro Santiago Ciena.
-"Las Nenas Lindas" premiered on February 13, 2014, was filmed in Medellín, Colombia and was directed by Andrés Villa; "Living In Your World" was published on July 14, 2014, was shot in San Andrés, Colombia and was directed by Flickmotion company.
-"Isla del Encanto" premiered on February 3, 2017, three and a half years after Sobredoxis was released.
-The music video was filmed in San Juan, Puerto Rico and was directed by Fabula Films company.
+The duo traveled to various countries to film the singles' music videos.
+"Ragga Dub" premiered on July 24, 2012, was filmed in San Juan and was directed by José "Javy" Ferrer.
+"Sobredoxis" was published on November 29, 2012, was shot in New York City and was directed by JC Yurnet and Steven Tapia.
+"Sobredosis de Amor" was released on January 31, 2013, was filmed in Buenos Aires and was directed by Santiago Ruiz and Mariano Dawidson.
+"Báilalo A Lo Loco" premiered on August 7, 2013, was shot in India, Puerto Rico, Dominican Republic, the U.S., Saudi Arabia, the Netherlands, Italy, Puerto Rico, and China, and was directed by Latin Grammy-Award winner director Alejandro Santiago Ciena.
+"Las Nenas Lindas" premiered on February 13, 2014, was filmed in Medellín, Colombia, and was directed by Andrés Villa; "Living In Your World" was published on July 14, 2014, was shot in San Andrés, Colombia, and was directed by Flickmotion company.
+"Isla del Encanto" premiered on February 3, 2017.
+The music video was filmed in San Juan and was directed by Fabula Films company.